sadmanca/aps105/README.md

 Q: How is main memory organized?{.r}

-A: Main memory is divided into cells, each holding 1 Byte and with an address (making memory “Byte-addressable”). {.lg}
+A: Main memory is divided into cells, each with an address (making memory “Byte-addressable”) and holding 1 Byte of memory. {.lg}

 **PRACTICE:**
 1\. a) If we choose to represent addresses using 32-bits, how many different addresses can we have and what is the total memory that can be stored?{.p}

 The question is effectively asking how many different numbers we can store with 32 bits.
-The answer is $2^{32}-1 + 1$ Bytes (we use the equation $2^n - 1$ & the knowledge that representing 0 requires 0 bits). {.lg}
+The answer is $2^{32}-1 + 1$ Bytes (we use the equation $2^n - 1$ + representing 0 requires 0 bits). {.lg}
 - Since each address takes up/accesses 1 Byte, the total memory that can be stored is: $2^{32} \text{addresses} \cdot 1 \text{ Byte} = 2^{32} \text{ Bytes} = 2^{32} \text{ B} \cdot \frac{1 \text{ KB}}{2^{10} \text{ B}} \cdot \frac{1 \text{ MB}}{2^{10} \text{ KB}} \cdot \frac{1 \text{ GB}}{2^{10} \text{ MB}} = \frac{2^{32}}{2^{30}} \text{ GB} = 4 \text{ GB}$.

 b) How big can my memory be if I have a 64-bit address?{.p}